The biggest charity challenge in the Northeast Kingdom!

 The Lat45 Challenge presented by North Country Hospital is a unique paddle-run-bike event held in the heart of Vermont’s Northeast Kingdom.
 Every leg of the course is not only beautiful, but also crosses the 45th latitude twice!
-The camaraderie of fellow racers plus knowing all proceeds will benefit local residents living with diabetes makes this an event you do not want to miss.
+The camaraderie of fellow racers plus knowing ALL proceeds will benefit local residents living with diabetes makes this event the area’s biggest charity challenge!
+The LAT45 Challenge is 100% volunteer driven.

 PADDLE 2 MILES